 Increase Eating Disorder Recovery Value

 To make your journal an even more powerful recovery tool, I suggest you use a technique called "unpacking" in philosophy studies.

-Take a general word like "fine," which appears in your writing and which holds so many possible meanings that the word itself becomes meaningless.
+Take a general word like "fine," which may appears in your writing.
+Such aa word holds so many possible meanings that the word itself becomes meaningless.
 Then you "unpack" it.

-You can do the unpacking of your journal on your own or with your psychothrapist or both.
+You can do the unpacking of your journal on your own or with your psychotherapis.

 You unpack the word fine by listing all the possible descriptions within it, all the possible meanings it could have and all the possible experiences or feelings it covers up.

 This list doesn't have to refer to feeling you are covering up yourself.
 You work on the word itself.

 When you've done this and look over your unpacked journal entry you have an opportunity to make important and surprising discoveries.